Blitzkrieg: Guderian

 Heinz Guderian is widely regarded as being highly influential in developing the military methods of warfare used by Germany's tank men at the start of the Second World War.
-This style of warfare brought the maneuver back to the fore, and placed an emphasis on the offensive.
-This style, along with the shockingly rapid collapse in the armies that opposed it, came to be branded as blitzkrieg warfare.
+That style of warfare brought the maneuver back to the fore and placed an emphasis on the offensive.
+Along with the shockingly-rapid collapse in the armies that opposed it, that came to be branded as blitzkrieg warfare.

-Following Germany's military reforms of the 1920s, Heinz Guderian emerged as a strong proponent of mechanized forces.
+After Germany's military reforms of the Guderian emerged as a strong proponent of mechanized forces.
 Within the Inspectorate of Transport Troops, Guderian and colleagues performed theoretical and field exercise work.
 Guderian met with opposition from some in the General Staff, who were distrustful of the new weapons and who continued to view the infantry as the primary weapon of the army.
-Among them, Guderian claimed, was Chief of the General Staff Ludwig Beck (1935–38), who he alleged was skeptical that armored forces could be decisive.
-This claim has been disputed by later historians.
+Among them, Guderian claimed, was Chief of the General Staff Ludwig Beck (1935–1938), who he alleged was skeptical that armored forces could be decisive.
+That claim has been disputed by later historians.
 James Corum wrote:

-By Guderian's account he single-handedly created the German tactical and operational methodology.
+By Guderian's account, he single-handedly created the German tactical and operational methodology.
 Between 1922 and 1928 Guderian wrote a number of articles concerning military movement.
 As the ideas of making use of the combustible engine in a protected encasement to bring mobility back to warfare developed in the German army, Guderian was a leading proponent of the formations that would be used for this purpose.
 He was later asked to write an explanatory book, which was titled Achtung Panzer!
-(1937).
-In it he explained the theories of the tank men and defended them.
+(1937) in which he explained the theories of the tank men and defended them.

 Guderian argued that the tank would be the decisive weapon of the next war.
 "If the tanks succeed, then victory follows", he wrote.
-In an article addressed to critics of tank warfare, he wrote "until our critics can produce some new and better method of making a successful land attack other than self-massacre, we shall continue to maintain our beliefs that tanks—properly employed, needless to say—are today the best means available for land attack."
+In an article addressed to critics of tank warfare, he wrote that "until our critics can produce some new and better method of making a successful land attack other than self-massacre, we shall continue to maintain our beliefs that tanks—properly employed, needless to say—are today the best means available for land attack".

 Addressing the faster rate at which defenders could reinforce an area than attackers could penetrate it during the First World War, Guderian wrote that "since reserve forces will now be motorized, the building up of new defensive fronts is easier than it used to be; the chances of an offensive based on the timetable of artillery and infantry co-operation are, as a result, even slighter today than they were in the last war."
-He continued, "We believe that by attacking with tanks we can achieve a higher rate of movement than has been hitherto obtainable, and—what is perhaps even more important—that we can keep moving once a breakthrough has been made."
-Guderian additionally required that tactical radios be widely used to facilitate coordination and command by having one installed in all tanks.
+He continued, "We believe that by attacking with tanks we can achieve a higher rate of movement than has been hitherto obtainable, and—what is perhaps even more important—that we can keep moving once a breakthrough has been made".
+Guderian additionally required for tactical radios to be widely used to facilitate coordination and command by having one installed in all tanks.